pytorch/benchmark/torchbenchmark/score/configs/v1/config-v1.md

 reproduce it.

-V1 uses the same hardware environment as [V0](../v0/config-v0.md), but it covers far more models and tests
+V1 uses the same hardware environment as [V0](../v0/config-v0.md), but it covers far more models and test configurations.

 ## Requirements